Dynamics on nilpotent character varieties: Introduction

 Let $\Gamma$ be a finitely presentable group and let $G$ be a connected compact Lie group.
 Then, the set of group homomorphisms $\Hom(\Gamma,G)$ is a topological space, independent of a choice of presentation of $\Gamma$.
 One way to see this is to give $\Gamma$ the discrete topology and consider the compact-open topology on the set of continuous functions $C^0(\Gamma, G)$.
 This endows $\Hom(\Gamma, G)\subset C^0(\Gamma, G)$ with the subspace topology.
 The group $\Aut(\Gamma)$ acts on $\Hom(\Gamma, G)$ via $\alpha\cdot \rho=\rho\circ \alpha^{-1}$.
 This action descends to an $\Out(\Gamma)$-action on the conjugation orbit space $\X(\Gamma,G):=\Hom(\Gamma, G)/G$ known as the $G$-character variety of $\Gamma$.

-When $\Gamma$ is the fundamental group of a closed orientable surface of genus $g\geq 2$, there is an $\Out(\Gamma)$-invariant symplectic measure on $\X(\Gamma, G)$ by \cite{gold-sym}.
-In \cite{Gold6,PE1} it was shown that $\Out(\Gamma)$ acts ergodically with respect to this measure.\footnote{Recent work has been announced that the Torelli subgroup is sufficient to establish ergodicity \cite{Bo}.} This theorem was generalized to most ``relative character varieties" \cite{PE2,GLX}, and for some $G$, it also holds for non-orientable surface groups \cite{Palesi}.
-When $\Gamma$ is a free group of rank 3 or greater, again there is an invariant measure where $\Out(\Gamma)$ is ergodic \cite{gold-free, gelander}.
+When $\Gamma$ is the fundamental group of a closed orientable surface of genus $g\geq 2$, there is an $\Out(\Gamma)$-invariant symplectic measure on $\X(\Gamma, G)$ by Goldman \cite{gold-sym}.
+In Goldman and Pickrell-Xia \cite{Gold6,PE1}, it was shown that $\Out(\Gamma)$ acts ergodically with respect to this measure.\footnote{Recent work has been announced that the Torelli subgroup is sufficient to establish ergodicity \cite{Bo}.} This theorem was generalized to most ``relative character varieties" by Pickrell-Xia and Goldman-Lawton-Xia \cite{PE2,GLX}, and for some $G$, it also holds for non-orientable surface groups by Palesi \cite{Palesi}.
+When $\Gamma$ is a free group of rank 3 or greater, again there is an invariant measure where $\Out(\Gamma)$ is ergodic by Goldman and Gelander \cite{gold-free, gelander}.
 Given the above examples, it is natural to ask:

 \begin{question} For what $\Gamma$ does there exist an $\Out(\Gamma)$-invariant measure with full support on $\X(\Gamma, G)$?
 If so, does $\Out(\Gamma)$ act ergodically for all connected compact Lie groups $G$? \end{question}